stfc/PSyclone/doc/developer_guide/working_practises.rst

 Compilation and Integration Testing
 -----------------------------------

-As mentioned above, running the test suite and/or examples with compilation enabled significantly increases the required compute time.
+As mentioned above, running the test suite, examples and tutorials with compilation enabled significantly increases the required compute time.
 However, there is a need to test PSyclone with full builds of the LFRic and NEMO applications.
 Therefore, in addition to the principal action described above, there are the following workflow files that manage multiple Integration tests:

 The ``repo-sync`` action, which must be triggered manually (on GitHub) and pushes a copy of the current branch to a private